TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 -------------------------------------------------------------------------------------------------
 Layouts 1, 3 and 4, two Layers A/B each with A=M1-M6, S1-S6, T1-T6 and B=M7-M12, S7-S12, T7-T12
-To cycle through the Layouts press VolumeMute or press [L1-L4] - whichever is active at the time.
+To cycle through the Layouts press VolumeMute [Vo] or press [L1-L4] - whichever is active at the time.
+Also use the three Pads [M][S][T] to move to Layers [L1 L3 L4].
-[L1-L4] has the same repeat period of 0.5 seconds as all other keys - after this time has elapsed the key repeat is active.

 Press Config Key (new set of config keys change colour):
-L14 (Home) - VolumeMute -> L1, L2, L3, L4 - repeat to restore Vo
+L14 [Home]     ] - VolumeMute -> L1, L2, L3, L4 - repeat to restore Vo
-BsD (ArrowUp) - Toggle Vol+ key to either Delete or Backspace Vol (PageUp) - Vol+ -> Delete and Vol- -> Enter - repeat to restore V+ V- A-B (ArrowLeft) - Layouts 1, 3, 4, change to Layer A or Layer B Med (End) - Change Layout 2 to Media Controls Previous-Next-PlayPause-Stop McT (ArrowRight) - Macro Timer Trigger Repeat and Oneshot Countdown or Clock Timers.
+BsD [ArrowUp]  ] - Toggle Vol+ key to either Delete or Backspace Vol [PageUp]   ] - Vol+ -> Delete and Vol- -> Enter - repeat to restore V+ V- A-B [ArrowLeft]] - Layouts 1, 3, 4, change to Layer A or Layer B Med [End]      ] - Change Layout 2 to Media Controls Previous-Next-PlayPause-Stop McT [ArrowRight] - Macro Timer Trigger Repeat and Oneshot Countdown or Clock Timers.
-S12 (PageDown) - Start with Layout 1 or Layout 2 on powerup - must also press Sav(e) (Cfg)
+S12 [PageDown]]] - Start with Layout 1 or Layout 2 on powerup - must also press Sav(e) (Cfg)
-Sav (Cfg) Info and File List to send Serial Monitor and Text/Macro and Config files saved ROf (ArrowDwn] - Restart-PowerOff-Logoff - Bottom row [Rst][Log][Off] - cancel by pressing
+Sav [Cfg]        - Info and File List to send Serial Monitor and Text/Macro and Config files saved ROf [ArrowDwn]   - Restart-PowerOff-Logoff - Bottom row [Rst][Log][Off] - cancel by pressing
     [Cfg][ROf]   - Includes long or short Timer options as well and Countdown and Clock Timers.

-Text Strings:
-Send new text strings up to 200 characters to keys S1/T1 - S12/T12 via USBserial Start string with <1 to <6 followed by the string assigned to S1/T1-S12/T12 - end string with >
-If current Layout is L3 then S1 to S6 changed if Layout is L4 then T1 to T6 changed
-If current Layer is A then S1/T1-S6/T6 changed, if Layer B S7/T7-S12/T12 changed.

-To send the text "This is a string for key [S2]." use a serial terminal to send
-<2This is a string for key [S2].> with Layer 3 visible.

-Send new text for Key [M4] - start with <0 end with > and send it with Layers 1 or 3 visible - if sent from Layer 2 it will be ignored.
-Example 1: Send <0This is [M4] Text> with Layers 1 or 3 visible - pressing [M4] will send the text
-string "This is [M4] Text" to the PC.
-Example 2: Send the macro 0x3C 0x30 0xE0 0xE1 0x29 0x3E (which is <0 Control Shift Escape >),
-with Layer 4 visible, then pressing [M4] will open the Task Manager - refer to Key-M4-Examples.jpg below for this example.

 Macro Composition Keyboard: